 The Graduate Diploma in Education (Secondary) is a one-year professional graduate diploma (level 7) and prepares graduates to meet the Code and Standards for the Teaching Profession.
 Such graduates have a robust understanding of secondary teaching and learning, reflection and research as a teacher.
 The delivery of the degree is site-based with modes: face to face delivery, blended learning, school-based learning and practicum.
 This qualification will suit people who are excited by the idea of working alongside teenaged students, who show a disposition to teach, and already have a Bachelor’s degree qualification or higher.

 Graduating students of the Graduate Diploma in Education (Secondary) are outstanding teachers.
-Graduates are eligible for registration with the Teaching Council and can work in intermediate, middle, secondary and area schools, from the state, state-integrated and private schooling sectors throughout New Zealand and around the world.
+Graduates are eligible for registration with the Teaching Council of Aotearoa New Zealand and can work in intermediate, middle, secondary and area schools, from the state, state-integrated and private schooling sectors throughout New Zealand and around the world.

 The Graduate Diploma in Education (Secondary) is a one-year full-time (or part-time equivalent) programme.
 It is made up of 3 courses of 30 credits each and 3 courses of 15 credits each, all at level 7.